SilentVoid13/Templater/README.md

 - [Internal templates](https://github.com/SilentVoid13/Templater#internal-templates).
 These templates are built within the plugin, with a unique template keyword and a pre-defined replacement output.
 For example `{{tp_title}}` will be replaced with the name of the active file.
 A complete list of all the internal templates is given below.
 - [Users defined templates](https://github.com/SilentVoid13/Templater#user-templates).
 Users can define their own templates in the plugin settings, associating a template pattern with a system command.
 The template pattern will be replaced in template files with the system command output

+Templater will automatically be triggered on new file creation.
+This means Templater will work well with the core Daily Note or the Calendar plugin.

 ## Demonstration

 ![templater_demo](https://raw.githubusercontent.com/SilentVoid13/Templater/master/imgs/templater_demo.gif)